 That's right.

-They're saying that these were operatives from outside of Milwaukee that came in that that were involved in this.
+They're saying that these were operatives from outside of Milwaukee that came in that were involved in this.

-What what Oh it is our gang that did it.
+Oh, I can't prove it is our gang that did it.

 So they're saying they didn't slash the tires.

-That's all I was gonna say you can't.
+That's all I was going to say.

-They can't you the the these the the the carry five are saying you can't prove we slashed the tires.
+The Carry Five are saying you can't prove we slashed the tires.

 We admit the tires were slashed, but there were so many DNC operatives in here designed to suppress the Republican turnout that day that it could have been any number of these people.

-I gotta love this.
+I got to love this.

 Well, that doesn't surprise me either.